 Mini Miranda Fair Debt Collection Practices Act

-When third-party debt collectors contact you by mail or phone, one of the first things they'll say is, "This is an attempt to collect a debt and any information obtained will be used for that purpose."
-This statement is commonly referred to as the "mini Miranda" because it is similar to the Miranda rights that law enforcement must use to warn suspects of their right to remain silent, the right to an attorney, and the right to a court-appointed attorney if the person can’t afford one.
+When third-party debt collectors contact you by mail or by phone, one of the first things they'll say is, "This is an attempt to collect a debt, and any information obtained will be used for that purpose."
+This statement is commonly referred to as the "mini Miranda," because it is similar to the Miranda rights that law enforcement must use to warn suspects of their right to remain silent, the right to an attorney, and the right to a court-appointed attorney if the person can’t afford one.

 Instances When the Mini Miranda Must Be Stated

 Even if you initiate contact with a third-party debt collector, they are still required to read you the mini Miranda.
-If the debt collector fails to tell you your mini Miranda rights at the beginning of any of these forms of communication, you may have a grounds to sue the debt collector.
+If the debt collector fails to tell you your mini Miranda rights at the beginning of any of these forms of communication, you may have grounds to sue the debt collector.

-Understanding How the It Helps You
+Understanding How the Mini Miranda Helps You